fireundubh/playwithfire/pyro.md

 ### Remotes

-Pyro can import and download scripts from GitHub repositories.
+Pyro can import and download scripts from GitHub and public Bitbucket Cloud repositories.

 #### Importing scripts